rdegges/rdegges-blog/articles/2010/auto-generate-forms-with-djangos-modelform.md

 from our model class, and then write a simple view which creates a new `Server` model by using the auto-generated form.

-If you’re interested in Django’s `ModelForm`, read the official documentation, it will answer all of your more in-depth questions.
+If you're interested in Django's `ModelForm`, read the official documentation, it will answer all of your more in-depth questions.